ivine-GIT/TRF_MMSE_Matlab/README.md

 	getMarker.m : An interpolation script

-The repository contains an EEG file (sample_EEG.mat) and a speech env folder.
+The repository contains an EEG file (sample_EEG.mat) and a speech envelope folder.
 The experiment and data collection procedures are described in https://ieeexplore.ieee.org/abstract/document/9175866